ianalderman/chaostoolkit-azure-demo/webApps_and_TrafficManager/experiments/README.md

 *N.B.
 This experiment should fail - we have taken both regions offline*

-**When you have finsihed don't forget to delete the resources you created!!!**
+## Clean up ##
+When you have finished and want to clear down the environment run the following command:
+`../environmentSetup/cleanup.sh`

 ## Interested in learning more? ##